blaschma/ga_mechano_sens/README.md

 Genetic Algorithm
 ==============
-This code was developed for my Master thesis
+This code is part of "Designing Mechanosensitive Molecules from Building Blocks: A Genetic Algorithm-Based Approach"

 # TOC
 * [Requirements](#Requirements)